If you are Unable to Sign-in to iMessage and FaceTime on iPhone, you will find below different methods to fix this issue.

 Unable to Sign-in to iMessage and FaceTime

-The problem of being unable to sign-in to iMessage and FaceTime could be due to a variety of reasons, ranging from problems with Apple servers to incorrect iMessage Settings or just because iMessage happens to be such a glitchy service.
+The problem of being Unable to Sign-in to iMessage and FaceTime could be due to a variety of reasons, ranging from incorrect iMessage Settings to problems with iMessage service.

-If none of the methods work, you can either Create a New Apple ID or contact Apple Support and ask them if your Apple ID has been blocked or placed on special status (“challenged” state)
+If none of these methods work, you can either Create a New Apple ID or contact Apple Support and find out if your Apple ID has been blocked or placed on special status.

 The most commonly recommended solution for problem with iMessage and FaceTime is to make sure that your iPhone can automatically set its Date and Time.

-After this, see if you are able to sign into iMessage or FaceTime.
+After this, make sure Set Automatically option is Enabled > close the Settings screen and see if you are now able to sign into iMessage or FaceTime.

 iMessage makes use of Apple ID to send and Receive iMessages.
-Hence, make sure that your Apple ID is listed under “You Can be Reached By iMessage At” section in addition to your Phone Number and other Email Addresses.
+Hence, make sure that your Apple ID is listed under “You Can Be Reached By iMessage At” section.

-Tap on Settings > Messages > On the Messages screen, scroll down and tap on Send & Receive.
+Go to Settings > Messages > scroll down and tap on Send & Receive.

-On the next screen, make sure that your Apple ID email address is listed under “You Can Be Reached By iMessage At” section of iMessage screen.
+On the next screen, make sure that your Apple ID email address is listed under ‘You Can Be Reached By iMessage At’ section.

-Open Settings on your iPhone and tap on your Apple ID Name.
+Open Settings and tap on your Apple ID Name.

-On the next screen, scroll down to the bottom of the screen and tap on Sign Out.
+On the next screen, scroll down to bottom and tap on Sign Out.

-Next, Restart your iPhone (Completely Power OFF and Restart) and Sign back into your iPhone using your Apple ID and Passcode.
+Restart iPhone and Sign back into your device by using your Apple ID and Passcode.

 Now see, if you are able to Sign-in to iMessage and FaceTime.

-Tap on Settings > General > Software Update.
+Go to Settings > General > tap on Software Update.

-On the next screen, see if there are any updates available and tap on Download to Install the updates to your iPhone.
+On the next screen, see if an Update is available.
+If an update is available, tap the Download option to Install the update on your iPhone.